jediknight813/fortnite-item-shop/README.md

-a website that display the current and future items in the fortnite item shop, i made it to learn how to use apis better.
+a website that display the current and future items in the fortnite item shop, i made it to learn how to use Api calls better.

 link to the website: